asheth22/portfolio-as/README.md

 Anjali Sheth - Professional Biography

 ```
-In yjis project I have created my personal biography with:
+In this project I have created my personal biography with:

 > Information about me: A summary of my professional experience and skills
 > images of project completed (place holders): Illustrations of projects completed